GhostyORG/Ghosty/docs/README.md

 # Ghosty Lists

-An open source project to list all the awesome bot of discord and servers.w
+An open source project to list all the awesome bot of discord and servers.

 # Quick Mention
-- [] Please do not claim this as yours when you are forking this repo.
-We will take action aginst your list if you claim it as yours <3.
+- [] This is the dev branch, updates will be pushed here before they are pushed to the main branch to insure there are no bugs within the code.
+Dev branch is for testing the code. <3.

 # TO-DOs
 - [] Hire more devs